nunopenim/pyCombotCAS_API/README.md

 which means you are free to use it, even for commercial purposes, as long as it stays open source.
 For the development process (past, present and future), I used the [Combot Anti-Spam System (CAS) API documentation](https://combot.org/cas/api) as a reference.
-The Combot Anti-Spam System and all the data, services and products provided does not belong to me in any way shape or form.
+The Combot Anti-Spam System and all the data, services and products provided does not belong to me in any way, shape or form.